 The Theatre of Taormina, Sicily, Italy

 The Theatre of Taormina in Sicily offers breathtaking views of Mount Etna and the Mediterranean Sea.
 This ancient theatre, dating back to the 3rd century BC, is renowned for its well-preserved ruins and spectacular backdrop.
-The theatre’s location atop a hill overlooking the sea, combined with its ornate decorations and impressive acoustic properties, create a truly enchanting atmosphere for both performers and audiences, making it a popular destination for cultural events and sightseeing.
+The theatre’s location atop a hill overlooking the sea, combined with its ornate decorations and impressive acoustic properties, creates a truly enchanting atmosphere for both performers and audiences, making it a popular destination for cultural events and sightseeing.

 The Odeon of Herodes Atticus, Athens, Greece